BradLSmith/myxomatrix/readme.md

 # The Myxomatrix

-An artificial life simulation featuring evolved neural networks, ecological dynamics, and emergent behaviors.
-Watch as agents with evolving neural networks compete for resources, reproduce, and adapt in a dynamic environment.
+An artificial life simulation that evolves population level complexity without predefinition of a 'goal' state via a fitness function or convoluted initial conditions.

 ## Features